 Family Room Farmhouse Christmas

 Rustic elements add warmth and a country cabin feel: an antler candle holder, a rustic twig nest, evergreen accents, pine cones and candles.
-A farmhouse mood is achieved using a Reclaimed Wood Tray, farmhouse red-stripe cotton runner, rustic basket, and old books tied in string.
+A farmhouse mood is achieved using a reclaimed wood tray, farmhouse red-stripe cotton runner, rustic basket, and old books tied in string.
 Want all the details on how I put this coffee table together?
-I share a step by step tutorial to create a masterful coffee table for any season or occasion.
-Click Here to read.
+I share a step-by-step tutorial to create a masterful coffee table for any season or occasion.

 Pops of red and green peek out of the neutral decor to add the right touch of holiday without overwhelming the relaxed feel of this family room.
 Lit candles and a mix of surprising textures add finishing touches to this coffee table display.

-Confession time!
-This is the very first year I’ve EVER decorated my master bedroom.
-I’m not sure why.
-I’m especially surprised since now I realize how easy it is!
-In addition, I’m probably enjoying my master bedroom holiday decor more than any other room.
-When you see how easy it is you might be motivated to do a little holiday makeover in your room too.
+In addition, I’m probably enjoying my master bedroom holiday décor more than any other room.
+When you see how easy it is, you might be motivated to do a little holiday makeover in your room too.

 I began with new white bedding.
 The center pillow is from Pottery Barn and is the Denver Plaid.
-The deep red pillows in back are from Target and are regular size pillow cases (that I propped up so they would look bigger).
-The Merry Christmas “throw” is actually a table runner from a company called Mud Pie.
-Framing the four poster pencil bed is some faux garland strands of red bells and holly.
-Finally, hung in front of the creamy linen curtains is a rustic hand painted wood sign “Wishing you a merry, merry Christmas”.
+My deep red pillows in back are from Target and are regular size pillow cases (that I propped up so they would look bigger).
+This festive Merry Christmas “throw” is actually a table runner from a company called Mud Pie, which I love.

 I swapped out my usual elegant gold tray on the bench for this reclaimed wood one to add the perfect rustic country touch.
 I left room on either side because my husband likes to have a place to sit to put on his socks.
 When my decor functions as well as looks good the result is a happy home.